 Jesuit Volunteers will begin to meet their coordinator who will accompany them during their term of service in mid-June.
 This is the best person to ask questions to about what to expect about your JV house and service in your city.
 When you are formally introduced to your coordinator you will receive more information about where your JV House is located, some of our history of serving in that city and who is on your local support team.
 Before Orientation, you will have at least one call with your coordinator and possibly a 2nd call with your JVC community mates.

-Arriving to Philadelphia Before August 1?
+Arriving to Philadelphia Before the First Day of Your Orientation?

 All Jesuit Volunteers will receive a packing list via email from JVC.
 Please refer to this list when preparing for travel to Orientation.
 Once you arrive in your service city, you can have friends or family ship additional items to you if deem this necessary.